Nikolay-Ts/AudioMan/README.md

 ## Custom, Real Time, White Noise

-AudioMan also has options for users that prefer track that are calmer and more predictable.
+AudioMan also has options for users that prefer tracks that are calmer and more predictable.
 AudioMan has designed the **white noise** section for those users.

 Users can chose to play either a white, <span style="color: pink;">pink</span> or  <span style="color: burlywood;">brown</span> noises.
 The users can also chose the amplitude and frequency to customize the type of noise the to the user's exact need and mood.